Berthe Weill: Galerie B. Weill

 In October 1900, the Catalan art dealer Pere Mañach introduced Weill to Pablo Picasso.

 Leaflet for Modigliani's only one‑man exhibition, held at Galerie Berthe Weill in 1917.
 The exhibition was closed by the police on the grounds of nudity.

-On 1 December 1901, Weill decided to use part of her dowry to open "Galerie B. Weill" at 25 Rue Victor‑Massé, calling it "a place for the young".
-There she bought and sold modernist works largely Fauvist and Cubist without amassing a large stock or focusing on a single style or coterie.
-This led some artists to move to more financially stable dealers as their careers progressed.
+On 1 December 1901, Weill used part of her dowry to open "Galerie B. Weill" at 25 Rue Victor‑Massé, calling it "a place for the young".
+There she bought and sold modernist works, largely Fauvist and Cubist, though the fact that she did not amass a large stock or focus on a single style or coterie may have led some artists to instead go through alternative dealers as their careers progressed.
 In 1908 and 1909, she exhibited works by Fauves, including Braque, Derain, Manguin, Marquet, Marval, and Matisse.
 In 1913, she curated a show with works by Gleizes, Léger, and Metzinger.
 She also hosted a group exhibition with works by Gleizes, Léger, and Picasso.

 Galerie Berthe Weill moved in 1917 from 25 Rue Victor‑Massé to 50 Rue Taitbout, and again in 1919 to 46 Rue Laffitte, into the former gallery of Clovis Sagot.
 At the same time, Weill inaugurated her librairie artistique and launched a publication titled Bulletin.

 In 1933, Weill published her memoirs, an account of thirty years as an art dealer.

-In 1941, Weill unfortunately closed her gallery amidst rising antisemitism and the outbreak of World War II.
+In 1941, Weill closed her gallery amidst rising antisemitism and the outbreak of World War II.

 In 1946, several painters whose work she had promoted organized an auction of donated artworks, with the proceeds used to support her in later life.
 An estimated ₣1.5 million was raised (equivalent to $147,000 in 2025), which supported Weill until her death.

 In 1948, the Republic of France recognized her as a Chevalier of the Légion d'honneur for her contribution to modern art.